 Bridging youth will benefit from programming to help them discern their relationship with their faith, their congregation and other UU communities, and consider how these relationships may change over the next several years.
 Young people should know that their faith community will be a welcome presence in their lives, whether they stay at their current location or move away for work, military careers, school, or anywhere else life may take them.

-Sponsored by the Unitarian Universalist Association (UUA) Office of Youth and Young Adult Ministries, the Bridge Connections program helps keep bridging youth connected to UU communities and campus groups when they go off to college, get their own apartment, or start a new job.
-Each spring, all certified congregations receive cards to give to their senior youth so they may provide the contact-information of their new location on the Bridge Connections form.
-In the fall, the UUA notifies local congregations and campus ministries of those recently bridged young adults moving to their area, so that they may welcome them and notify them of services and programs in that area.
+Sponsored by the Unitarian Universalist Association (UUA) Office of Youth and Young Adult Ministries, the Bridge Connections program helps keep bridging youth connected to UU communities when they go off to college, get their own apartment, or start a new job.
+Each spring, congregations can request cards/brochures to give to their senior youth so they may provide the contact-information of their new location on the Bridge Connections form.
+In the fall, the UUA notifies local congregations, campus ministries and young adult groups of those recently bridged young adults moving to their area, so that they may welcome them and notify them of services and programs in that area.

 This curriculum is intended for use by youth and young adults ages 16-25.
 A complete update of the original UU Backpacking, Backpacker’s Notebook asks participants to work with a mentor in traveling metaphorical paths of faith discovery through projects designed to address a wide range of learning styles.
 Participants explore history and theology, community building, service to others, worship and spirituality, social justice, and leadership.
 Purchase the Backpacker's Notebook from the UUA Bookstore.